-B1.5.1.3 Spacing and Edge Distance
+B1.5.1.3 Edge Distance, End Distance and Spacing

-B1.5.1.3.1 For screw fasteners in steel-to-steel connections to be considered fully effective, the minimum edge distance shall be 3 times the nominal diameter.

-Exception: Where the edge is parallel to the direction of the applied force, the minimum edge distance of screw fasteners shall be 1.5 times the nominal diameter.

-B1.5.1.3.2 For screw fasteners in steel-to-steel connections to be considered fully effective, the minimum center-to-center spacing shall be 3 times the nominal diameter.
+- B1.5.1.3.1 For screw fasteners in steel-to-steel connections to be considered fully effective, the minimum edge or end distance shall be 1.5 times the nominal diameter. - B1.5.1.3.2 For screw fasteners in steel-to-steel connections to be considered fully effective, the minimum center-to-center spacing shall be 3 times the nominal diameter.